pub struct Uart { /* private fields */ }Expand description

 pub fn set_read_mode(&mut self, min_length: u8, timeout: Duration) -> Result<()>

-Sets the blocking mode for subsequent calls to read
+Sets the blocking mode for subsequent calls to read.

-indicates the minimum number of requested bytes.
+min_length indicates the minimum number of requested bytes.
 This

 value may differ from the actual buffer length.
 Maximum value: 255